ibm-cloud-docs/EventStreams/eventstreams153.md

 ## Step 6.
 Configure the mq-source json file
 {: #step6_config_json_mq}

 Edit the <code>mq-source.json</code> file located in <code>kafka-connect-mq-source/config</code> so that at a minimum your required properties are completed with your information.
-Although the configuration properties cos.object.deadline.seconds, cos.interval.seconds, and cos.object.records are listed as optional, you must set at least one of these properties to a non-default value.

 ### mq-source.json file properties